JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-getting-started.md

 ### See also

-If you already have experience with mobile development and an Android mobile application, you can make it work on iOS:
+If you already have experience with mobile development, or you have an existing Android application, you can make it work on iOS:

 ![First step](icon-1.svg){width=25}{type="joined"} [Set up an environment for cross-platform mobile development](multiplatform-mobile-setup.md)